 Stepfamily researcher Barbara Fishman found that most couples in her study adopted a “one pot” (or “common pot”) or a “two pot” economic system.
 In the “common pot” system, economic resources are pooled and distributed according to need regardless of biological relatedness.
 Whereas, in the “two pot” system, economic resources are divided and distributed mostly according to biological lines.
 Her findings suggest that a “common pot” system unifies the stepfamily, whereas the “two pot” system encourages biological loyalties and personal autonomy.
 A decade later, researcher Kay Pasley refined Fishman’s study, and added the “three pot,” system, a combination of joint and separate accounts.
 Overall, no differences were found between the satisfaction and happiness of these stepfamilies.

-A recent study by Chelsea L. Garneau showed that happier stepfamilies pool finances and have higher levels of commitment, trust, and family cohesion using the “one pot” system compared to families who keep their money separate.
+A study by Chelsea L. Garneau showed that happier stepfamilies pool finances and have higher levels of commitment, trust, and family cohesion using the “one pot” system compared to families who keep their money separate.
 Further, couples who simply endorse the belief system that their money should be pooled have more positive interactions and higher marital quality than those who don’t.
 In other words, remarried couples who discuss beliefs about finances, come to an agreement, and share resources, enjoy higher levels of marital well-being when compared with those who avoid dealing with these issues.

 Common pot: All of a couple’s money is combined into one checking and savings account.
 This includes debts, child support payments, and both partner’s incomes.
 Couples literally pool their financial resources together.